ekkolyth/rwsdk-better-auth-drizzle-shadcn/README.md

+# What's Different Here
+I installed Tailwind and shadcn.
+That's it!
+It was simply *just* annoying enough that I never wanted to do it again.
+Original Guide Follows:

 # RedwoodSDK Example: Better Auth with Drizzle

 This example demonstrates how to create a full-stack application using [RedwoodSDK](https://rwsdk.com/), [better-auth](https://www.better-auth.com/), and [Drizzle ORM](https://orm.drizzle.team).